Uncoupling the functional roles of Coronavirus Nsp1

 Abstract

-• Cell-free assays allow decoupling of the Nsp1-mediated translation inhibition from RNA degradation
+• Cell-free assays allow the decoupling of Nsp1-mediated translation inhibition from RNA degradation.

 Article activity feed